 Put simply, this means that your partnership pitch needs to contain more than just a fundraising goal.
 Aim to home in on ways that you can join forces to engage with your local community, create volunteering opportunities, and add additional value to their business.

-For instance, perhaps you have a large following on social media and making a post about their products or services could raise awareness of their brand?
-Again, be clear and concise about your hopes without focusing too heavily on cash incentives.
+For instance, you could post about their products or services if you have a large following on social media platforms like Instagram (find out where to buy Instagram followers).
+Again, even when you are doing it, be clear and concise about your hopes without focusing too heavily on the cash incentives.

 - Think About the Future